Cetacean morbillivirus

-Cetacean morbillivirus (CeMV) is a virus that infects marine mammals in the order Cetacea, which includes dolphins, porpoises and whales.
+Cetacean morbillivirus (CeMV) is a virus that infects marine mammals in the clade Cetacea (dolphins, porpoises and whales).
 Three genetically distinct strains have been identified: dolphin morbillivirus (DMV), pilot whale morbillivirus (PWMV) and porpoise morbillivirus (PMV).
-Symptoms of infection are often a severe combination of pneumonia, encephalitis and damage to the immune system, which greatly impair the cetacean's ability to swim and stay afloat unassisted.
-Since its discovery in 1987, CeMV has been responsible for numerous epizootics of mass mortality in cetacean populations.
+Symptoms are often a severe combination of pneumonia, encephalitis and immune system damage, which greatly impair the ability to swim and stay afloat unassisted.
+Since its discovery in 1987, CeMV has caused many epizootics of mass mortality in cetacean populations.
 Epizootics of CeMV can be easily identified by a significant increase in the number of stranded cetaceans on beaches and shores.